scholz-lab/GlowTracker/docs/performance_benchmark.md

 Tracking is the process of computing the key point position in the image and moving the stage to the according location.
 The interactive widget below depicts the overall process and timeline, from image acquisition to tracking.

-In order to determine the performance of the system, we are now interested in two things: how fast can we acquire images (Hz), and how fast can we track the object in the image (Hz).
+In order to determine the performance of the system, we are interested in two things: how fast can we acquire images (Hz), and how fast can we track the object in the image (Hz).
 Additionally, we will also look at the ratio between the two, which will give an intuitive understanding of how much is the data is being used for tracking or skipped.

 <div>
     <meta name=viewport content="width=device-width,initial-scale=1">